Norwegian Pearl accidents and incidents

 |06 April 2014||Crew / Passenger Deaths|

 (murder) On April 6, 2014, a male crew was shot and bled to death ashore in call port Coxen Hole (Roatan Island, Honduras).
 The man (Jacob Bagan, of Filipino origin) worked on the ship as an assistant cook.
 He was gunned down for his cell phone.
 The murderer left his bicycle at the crime scene.

 Roatan’s mayor offered ~USD 5,000 reward for capturing the killer.
 On April 9, the police, assisted by a special force unit, arrested the murder (Guzman Ramirez) and found the revolver involved.
 After this incident, NCL announced it is cancelling for a week all scheduled stops in Coxen Hole.

 In June 2014, the US State Department issued a travel warning stating that Honduras’ murder rate is currently the world's highest.

 |24 July 2011||Propulsion / Power Loss|

 Passengers received as compensation US$150 per cabin in onboard credit, plus 10% future NCL cruise booking discount.
-Additionally to the celebrity comedy shows, passengers also enjoyed free house wine served with dinner, plus 50% discount on specialty dining cover charges.
+Additionally, to the celebrity comedy shows, passengers also enjoyed free house wine served with dinner, plus a 50% discount on speciality dining cover charges.